 We ask and answer the four questions.

-Then, we turn the thought around exploring examples that could be as true or even truer.
+Then, we turn the thought around simply exploring possibility, possibilities that could be as true or even truer.

 Youcan believe your thoughts and stressful stories, or question them.